- Price: $1,395–$2,990

 Memory foam mattress

 All-foam mattresses offer excellent pressure relief, especially for side sleepers.
 But softer foams are susceptible to sagging over time, which can feel uncomfortable.
 Unlike innerspring mattresses, foam surfaces aren’t bouncy or responsive, which makes it hard to move.
+The lack of responsiveness often results in a feeling of sinking into the mattress, and for sleepers with mobility limitations or chronic pain, this can be a significant drawback.
 This is why we didn’t include many all-foam mattresses in this roundup.

 Read more in our memory foam mattress review.